-Online Graphic Arts and Design SchoolsInterested in pursuing a degree in graphic design?
+Online Graphic Arts and Design SchoolInterested in pursuing a fun degree in graphic design?
 It's an exciting field that involves using your various art skills and the practical training needed to succeed in a range of professions.

-If you're thinking about enrolling in either an associate's or a bachelor's graphic design degree program, you may be interested in knowing about the different types of programs and the classes they encompass.
+If you're thinking about enrolling for either an associate's or a bachelor's graphic design degree program, you may be interested in knowing about the different types of programs and the classes they encompass.

 An Associate's Degree in Graphic Design at a Glance

 A two-year associate's degree in graphic design, offered by many community and online graphic design colleges, provides solid, practical training in the basic technical components of design and helps you develop your art skills.

 At the heart of many associate's degree in graphic design programs are courses that introduce the fundamentals of design, such as composition, color theory, and typography.
 Important in this digital age, classes also cover computer graphics, Photoshop and InDesign, and advanced Web design.

 Of course, graphic design majors also receive a comprehensive grounding in general education and liberal arts classes in math, science, English, and the humanities.

 Most associate's degree graphic design students learn about:

 A four-year bachelor of science degree in graphic design takes the formal study of design to the next level.
 In addition to the principles of design, and aesthetics, you may learn anything from product packaging to hand lettering and drawing, and book and magazine layout to sophisticated graphic techniques used in interactive communication and virtual environments.

 Admission requirements for graphic design bachelor's degree programs are similar to those for associate's degree programs.
 You need a high school diploma and may have to provide ACT or SAT exam scores.
 You have the greatest chance for success in a graphic design program if you have prior art experience.